-The islands on the Kerguelen Plateau are dominantly formed of <40-Ma transitional and alkaline lavas (Fig. F8) (Weis et al., 1993, 1998b; Barling et al., 1994; Yang et al., 1998; Nicolaysen et al., 1996, in press).
+The islands on the Kerguelen Plateau are dominantly formed of <40-Ma transitional and alkaline lavas (Fig. 8) (Weis et al., 1993, 1998; Barling et al., 1994; Yang et al., 1998; K.E.
+Nicolaysen et al., unpubl. data).
 Before Leg 183, the only alkaline basalt recovered from the Kerguelen Plateau, Broken Ridge, and Ninetyeast Ridge was a flow ~200 m above basement at Site 748.
-Tholeiitic basalt of Cretaceous age has been recovered from four dredge and four drill sites on the central and southern Kerguelen Plateau and three dredge sites on Broken Ridge (Figs. F3, F4, F5, F6, F8); seven drill sites on Ninetyeast Ridge have yielded solely tholeiitic basalt ranging from 38 to 82 Ma (Fig. F1).
-Tholeiitic basalts from each of these sites are geochemically distinct, but as a group, their incompatible element abundances resemble those of ocean-island tholeiitic basalts, rather than typical mid-ocean-ridge basalts (MORBs) (data sources: Kerguelen Plateau and Broken Ridge: Davies et al., 1989; Weis et al., 1989; Storev et al., 1992; Mahonev et al., 1995; Ninetveast Ridge: Frey et al., 1991; Saunders et al., 1991; Frey and Weis, 1995).
-We infer that tholeiitic basalt was the dominant magma type produced by the Kerguelen plume from ~110 to 38 Ma during formation of the Kerguelen Plateau, Broken Ridge, and Ninetveast Ridge.
-The significance is that tholeiitic basalts are derived from relatively high (>5%) extents of partial melting (Kent and McKenzie, 1994), and the inference is that the Kerguelen plume was a high-flux magma source for a long time (Figs.
+Tholeiitic basalt of Cretaceous age has been recovered from four dredge and four drill sites on the central and southern Kerguelen Plateau and three dredge sites on Broken Ridge (Figs. 3, 4, 5, 6, 8); seven drill sites on Ninetyeast Ridge have yielded solely tholeiitic basalt ranging from 38 to 82 Ma (Fig. 1).
+Although the tholeiitic basalts from several of these sites are geochemically distinct, their incompatible element abundances resemble those of ocean-island tholeiitic basalts, rather than typical mid-ocean-ridge basalts (MORBs) (Kerguelen Plateau and Broken Ridge: Davies et al., 1989; Weis et al., 1989; Storey et al., 1992; Mahoney et al., 1995; Ninetyeast Ridge: Frey et al., 1991; Saunders et al., 1991; Frey and Weis, 1995).
+We infer that tholeiitic basalt was the dominant magma type produced by the Kerguelen plume from ~110 to 38 Ma during formation of the Kerguelen Plateau, Broken Ridge, and Ninetyeast Ridge.
+The significance of this result is that tholeiitic basalts are derived from relatively high (>5%) extents of partial melting (Kent and McKenzie, 1994), and the inference is that the Kerguelen plume was a high-flux magma source for a long time (Figs. 2, 7).
+However, the MgO-rich melts expected from large extents of melting of high-temperature plumes (e.g., Storey et al., 1991) have not been recovered from Cretaceous parts of the Kerguelen Plateau.
+Picritic (i.e., olivine rich) alkaline lavas of Quaternary age are found on Heard Island (Barling et al., 1994), and transitional picritic lavas (14 to 19 Ma) were recently dredged from one of the bathymetric/gravity highs between the Kerguelen Archipelago and Heard Island (Weis et al., 1998) (see Figs. 3, 4).
+All of these picrites are olivinerich cumulates rather than crystallized MgO-rich melts.